wpsharks/ubuntu-bootstrap/README.md

 ---

+- `--CFG_INSTALL_FAIL2BAN=0|1` Install Fail2Ban?

+---

 - `--CFG_INSTALL_UNATTENDED_UPGRADES=0|1` Configure unattended upgrades?

 ---

-- `--CFG_CONFIG_FILE=/app/.config.json` This is unrelated to the installer.
-It's for any purpose you like. e.g., To help you configure a web-based application that will run on this VM.
-The value that you set here becomes a global environment variable that your application can consume in any way you like.
-It is expected to be a config file path on the VM.
+- `--CFG_CONFIG_FILE=/app/.config.json` This is for any purpose you like.
+The value that you set here becomes a global environment variable that your application can consume.
+If set, it should be a configuration file path on the VM.
+The file does not even need to exist when configured, it's simply an environment variable that you can use elsewhere in your application later.

 ---